This Week in Energy News: 10 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for FIBRA Prologis and Steel Dynamics.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Entergy Corporation and Dow Chemical.

 Catch up on all the latest earnings reports here.